 Fast Shutter speed or Slow Shutter speed

-Selection of the shutter speed is generally a photographer’s choice.
-If he wants to get sharp images (freezing the motion) then he can choose a higher shutter speed value.
-If he wants to produce dramatic images, then he can go for lower values.
+Shutter speed selection is generally a photographer’s choice.
+If he/she wants to get sharp images (freeze the motion), he can choose a higher shutter speed value.
+For dramatic images, then he can go for lower values of shutter speed.

 In order to understand the effect of slow and fast shutter speeds, have a look at the images below.